joelburton/Homework/Homework07/README.md

-How would you update this script so it not only displays the next customer to call, but also updates the "called" column in the 'customers.csv' file.
+How would you update this script so it not only displays the next customer to call, but also updates the "called" column in the 'customers.csv' file?
 That way, every time the script is run it always shows a new customer to call.